golemfactory/awesome-golem/README.md

 - [Golem GitHub Digest #12](https://blog.golemproject.net/golem-github-digest-12/) - We are on MAINNET and gathering feedback.
 - [Golem GitHub Digest #13](https://blog.golemproject.net/golem-github-digest-13/) - Progressing faster with the help of the Golem community.

 ## Community

 - [Golem Community GLM Rewards Program](https://blog.golemproject.net/community-incentives-program/) - Participate in the community and get rewarded for it in GLM!
-- Community driven [Golem Network Discussion Group](https://t.me/GolemProject) Telegram channel.
+- [Golem Network Discussion Group](https://t.me/GolemProject) - Community driven Telegram channel.